bogzbonny/worlds-smallest-figlet/README.md

    in browsers but widely supported in terminals
  - I may update the font further
  - I'm no figlet expert
+ - The actual font is `worlds_smallest_figlet.flf` feel free to include it in your repo / do whatever you like with that file.

 # A Quick Gander